-(a) A release, covenant not to sue, covenant not to execute a judgment, or similar agreement by a claimant and person subject to liability discharges the person from liability to the claimant to the extent provided in the agreement and from liability for contribution to any other person subject to liability to the claimant for the same injury or harm.
-The agreement does not discharge any other person subject to liability upon the same claim unless the agreement so provides.

-- (b) The amount of the claim of the releasing person under subsection (a) against other persons jointly and severally liable for the same injury or harm for which the released person would have been liable is reduced by the percentage of responsibility attributed to the released person pursuant to Section 4. - (c) Any claim for contribution or indemnity that a released person would have had against another person that would have been jointly and severally liable with the released person is extinguished by the release.
+- (a) A release, covenant not to sue, covenant not to execute a judgment, or similar agreement by a claimant and person subject to liability discharges the person from liability to the claimant to the extent provided in the agreement and from liability for contribution to any other person subject to liability to the claimant for the same injury or harm.
+The agreement does not discharge any other person subject to liability upon the same claim unless the agreement so provides. - (b) The amount of the claim of the releasing person under subsection (a) against other persons jointly and severally liable for the same injury or harm for which the released person would have been liable is reduced by the percentage of responsibility attributed to the released person pursuant to Section 4. - (c) A release, covenant not to sue, covenant not to execute a judgment, or similar agreement extinguishes any claim for contribution or indemnity that the released person would have had against another person that would have been jointly and severally liable with the released person.

-This provision was contained in the Uniform Comparative Fault Act and, although rewritten here, no substantive change was made.
-Section 4 specifically contemplates that any releasing party's fault will be an issue in the continuing litigation between the claimant and nonreleasing parties.
-The effect of the release is determined by whatever share of responsibility is ultimately assessed against the releasing party.
-The nonreleasing parties are not responsible for that share.
+This provision was contained in the Uniform Comparative Fault Act (1977) and, although rewritten here, no substantive change was made.
+Section 4 specifically contemplates that any released person's fault will be an issue in the continuing litigation between the claimant and parties that are not released.
+The effect of the release is determined by whatever share of responsibility is ultimately assessed against the released person.
+Parties that are not released are not responsible for the share of a released person.
+The claimant, by entering into a release for whatever consideration that the released person paid to the claimant, is barred from collecting any share of responsibility that is ultimately attributed to the released person in the ongoing litigation.

 The released person is not only no longer subject to liability to the claimant but, by virtue of the release, is no longer subject to a claim of contribution by a person who is not released.
-By the same token, any claim that a released person would have had against another person who would have been jointly and severally liable with the released party is extinguished by the release.
+By the same token, any claim that a released person would have had against another person who would have been jointly and severally liable with the released person is extinguished by the release.